Timo-PFF/public_stuff/docs/r_values_sports_analytics.md

 F-statistic:  1035 on 1 and 998 DF,  p-value: < 2.2e-16
 ```

 Now let us investigate what happens if we acknowledge that `X` changes over time throughout the season in a random, but non-independent way.
+We do that by randomly assigning a variable `season_tendency` to each player season.
+After each play, we randomly shift his prior (`X`) in the direction of this tendency and we also skew the residuals by making them centered around this tendency instead of zero.

 ```r
 player_seasons <- tibble(player_season_id = 1:1000,